arlbibek/arl-preferences/Remove Linux from Dual Boot Windows 10.md

 exit                            # exit diskpart
 ```

-4. [Optional] Go to 'This PC' using File Explorer, you shall see Local Disk (z:) mounted to you computer.
+4. Go to 'This PC' using File Explorer, you shall see 'Local Disk (z:)' mounted to you computer.

 5. Agian: Open CMD as Administrator
 6. Type following commands: